Wondering what a detox vacation is? Let me explain.

 As your vacation comes to an end, remember that wearing your ‘busy lifestyle’ like a badge is no longer in style and you aren’t doing yourself any favours by operating in constant overdrive.

-Adrenal fatigue is bound to present in individuals that don’t take time off for rest.
+Adrenal fatigue is bound to present in individuals that don’t take time off and rest.

 If you think you may be addicted to the rush that comes from the stress hormones adrenaline and cortisol, it’s time to step back and recognize the impact that it may have on your health in the long-term.

 A recent study showed that the highest performers within companies took regular vacation time.

 Fully escaping from work, home and your day-to-day routine is essential if you want to live a fulfilling, healthy life.

 I just got back from my own personal cleansing vacation with my travel buddy – one week of detox, rest, and aligning with my vision.

 Now it’s your turn my friends.